Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

 This plant is a member of the Amaranth family (Amaranthaceae).
 Another common name is Saltbush.
-This plant is fire resistant and tolerates tough conditions.
-Botanists consider this the most rapidly evolving plant in North America due to cross-breeding with related species.
-This is an excellent wildlife plant and can grow where most other plants cannot.
+This is one of the most rapidly evolving plants in North America due to cross-breeding with related species.
+It is an excellent desert wildlife shrub, is fire resistant, and can grow where most other plants cannot.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.